Elimination Diet Meal Plan & Recipes for Gut Healing

 - Sweeteners: Maple syrup and coconut sugar in moderation

-Elimination Diet Recipes
+Elimination Diet Meal Plan

-Now let’s look at how we can put these items together for any meal with a few sample elimination diet meal plan ideas.
+Now, let’s look at how we can put these items together for any meal with a few sample elimination diet meal plan ideas.

 Breakfasts:

-- Make a breakfast taco with taco seasoned ground meat, spring mix, and a vinaigrette dressing of olive oil and apple cider vinegar.
+- Make a breakfast taco with taco-seasoned ground meat, spring mix, and a vinaigrette dressing of olive oil and apple cider vinegar.

-- Cook up a breakfast hash with sausage seasoned ground meat and roasted veggies.
+- Cook up a breakfast hash with sausage, seasoned ground meat, and roasted veggies.

 Lunches:

 - Make BBQ chicken and coleslaw by adding a Paleo barbecue sauce to some shredded chicken and mixing the shredded coleslaw mix with some mayonnaise and a dash of apple cider vinegar.
-Make this freezable by putting the BBQ chicken with roasted veggies instead of coleslaw.
+Make this freezeable by putting the BBQ chicken with roasted veggies instead of coleslaw.

 - Create a chicken salad with the shredded chicken and mayonnaise, and put that on top of mixed spring greens and cherry tomatoes.